emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 2. It must contain a pointer to the new location of the object (a :term:`forwarding pointer`).

-3. The :ref:`scan method <guide-lang-scan>` and the skip method will both need to know the length of the forwarding object.
+3. The :ref:`scan method <guide-lang-scan>` and the :ref:`skip method
+   <guide-lang-skip>` will both need to know the length of the
+   forwarding object.
 This can be arbitarily long (in the case of string objects, for example) so it must contain a length field.

 This poses a problem, because the above analysis suggests that forwarding objects need to contain at least three words, but Scheme